sandhawke/arraydom-driver/README.md

 domdriver('elemId', ['p', { $color: 'green' }, 'Hello, World!'])
 ```

-Whenever the tree changes, update the DOM automatically.
+Whenever the tree changes, domdriver updates the DOM to match.

-If the tree is derived from some data, whenever the data changes, recompute the tree and update the DOM automatically.
-For this to work, you need to user data which emits changed events, call touch() when something changes, or let domdriver do polling.
+If the tree is derived from some data, whenever the data changes, the tree is recomputed and the DOM is updated appropriately.
+For this to work, you need to use on of these three techniques:
+* have data sources which emit 'change' events
+* call touch() when something changes (in the data or the arraydom tree)
+* turn on domdriver polling, like { poll: 100 }

 Try the [running examples page](https://rawgit.com/sandhawke/arraydom-driver/master/test/page/index.html) and its [source code](https://github.com/sandhawke/arraydom-driver/blob/master/test/page/source.js)

-We use the [arraydom](https://github.com/sandhawke/arraydom) concept, but this is separate code, since we never actually convery to/from HTML, etc, so it's actually smaller.
+We use the arraydom concept, but this is separate code, since we never actually convery to/from HTML, etc, so it's actually smaller.

-It's pretty nice:
+## Nice Features

 1. You just operate on a normal, simple JavaScript tree of arrays, and we check periodically to see how it's changed and make a corresponding change to the DOM.
 You can tell us when the tree or its underlying data may have changed by calling .touch() or tell us to check every N milliseconds by passing the option { poll: N }